PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 3. You can also use r-studio on CUBIC  by simply load rstudio using `module`.

     ```bash
     module load R-studio/1.1.456
     rstudio & # enjoy the R and Rstudio, it works
     ```
 4. If you are working with large amounts of data, you may want to submit a job in R.
     Make sure the packages you need in you Rscript are installed properly and remember to specify 'lib.loc' when loading libraries in your .R file.
     Write your bash script:

-      ```sh
+    ```bash
     #!/bin/bash
     Rscript --save /cbica/projects/project_name/script_name.R
     ```

     And submit your job, for example:

-      ```sh
+    ```bash
     qsub -l h_vmem=25G,s_vmem=24G bash_script.sh
     ```

 ## Use a Docker Image containing R packages on CUBIC

 If you run into issues installing your needed R packages on CUBIC, you can use a Docker image that contains a number of R packages already.
 For example, if you have a huge analysis in R that requires you to submit a job on CUBIC, but you can't successfully install your R packages of interests onto CUBIC, this method is a great workaround.

-This [docker-R github repo](https://github.com/PennLINC/docker_R) contains documentation on how you can either 1) directly use [a publicly available Docker image](https://hub.docker.com/r/pennlinc/docker_r) that contains a bunch of R packages already, or 2) build your own Docker image with the specific packages you need.
+This [docker-R github repo](https://github.com/PennLINC/docker_R) contains documentation on how you can either
+1) directly use [a publicly available Docker image](https://hub.docker.com/r/pennlinc/docker_r) that contains a bunch of R packages already, or 2) build your own Docker image with the specific packages you need.
 After setting up your Docker image, you can submit a job on CUBIC to run all the Rscripts you want!
 For details, please see instructions [here](https://github.com/PennLINC/docker_R).

 Alternatively, you can use other containers:

 the neuroR container on [docker hub](https://hub.docker.com/r/pennsive/neuror) has R and many neuroimaging packages installed, which is also available as an environment module on CUBIC:
 ```sh
 module load neuroR/0.2.0 # will load R 4.1
 ```

 # Using Python on CUBIC